 In the East, the Proto-Balto-Slavic languages often share a common root.
 However, in this case, the Baltic languages share their root with the Finnic languages, while the Slavic languages use “gorxъ.”
 A similar situation occurs in Turkish, which adopted the Latin term via Italian, rather than using the Turkic word “burčak” (originally used for both beans and peas).
 Hungarians, on the other hand, did adopt it.

 Despite the biological differences, the names of legumes are often interchangeable and sometimes confused.
-For instance, the Persian word نخود (noxod) and Spanish “chícharo” originally referred to chickpeas.
+For instance, the Persian word نخود (noxod) and Spanish “chícharo” originally referred to chickpeas, among another three terms: Have a look at the Spanish language map on peas.

 Recommended Articles